jake-hansen/blog/_posts/2021-04-06-how-i-created-a-twitter-vaccine-bot.md

 The benefit of using a `Ticker` over just `time.Sleep()` is that the Ticker gets us really close to running exactly on our selected interval.

 For example, with the sleep method, let's say our pharmacy update takes 10 seconds.
 The update would take place, and then the program would sleep for 60 seconds.
-This means our updating is only being performed every 70 seconds.
+This means our updating process is only being performed every 70 seconds.

 The internals of `Ticker` take this problem into account.
 So, if our update takes 10 seconds, the next scheduled interval will be adjusted to 50 seconds, bringing us to a grand total of a 60s interval.